karlaxnieves/support-git-delete-yespo/docs/User data/subscriber-data-collection/how-create-campaign-collect-additional-contact-data.md

 <!-- #if(!$sms) -->
 ```

-Add the following code at the end of the table before closing td:
+Add the following code at the end of the table before closing `td`:

 ```Text Apache
 <!--#end-->